20 Tips for Going Vegan On A Tight Budget

 16. Buy bulk herbs and make your own teas.
 There’s good nutrition in herbal teas!

 17. If you can, grow some of your own food.
 You don’t need fancy equipment, and seeds are still relatively cheap, especially if you can get them in bulk.
+A few pots on a balcony or a window sill can yield surprising amounts.

 20. For more information on vegan nutrition, read the book ‘Becoming Vegan’ by Vesanto Melina and Brenda Davis – it’s the nutrition bible I recommend for all vegans.